Hey everyone —

 Total time: 3 hours.

-How Did We Spend That Time?: Will happened to be in Atlanta when he received a text message from a tenant, saying there’s a squirrel in the attic.
+How Did We Spend That Time?: My partner happened to be in Atlanta when he received a text message from a tenant, saying there’s a squirrel in the attic.
 He spent three hours chasing the damn squirrel before he realized he needed to hire a professional.
 We’ll pay that bill next month.

 Hourly Rate: $2,034.28 per hour